engagementgamelab/Community-PlanIt-Public/README.md

 is_staff in the auth_users table denote admin.
 Figure out the is_staff vs. is_superuser denotes.
 Can either be eleminated? -BMH

+To use the fixtures django goodie place a folder called fixtures in the application then create a file called initial_data.yaml or initial_data.xml, or initial_data.json.
+I did yaml because it seemed really easy.
+Make sure to install python-yaml (in ubuntu it's apt-get install python-yaml).
+To test in a python shell just import yaml to make sure you have it installed correctly. -BMH

 # Database changes to a deployed system #
 the prompts_profileprompt.avatar column now allows nulls. ~BMH